-The exterior facade of the United Federal Credit Union’s branch blends seamlessly with the Appalachian mountain community of Fletcher, North Carolina.
+The exterior façade of the United Federal Credit Union’s branch blends seamlessly with the Appalachian Mountain community of Fletcher, North Carolina.
 Its metal standing seam roof, plank siding, and stone accents complement the beauty of the environment.
 The large expanses of glass and high stone entry tower flood the interior with natural light promoting discovery by passers-by.

 Redmond worked extensively with the Town of Fletcher to ensure the branch met the stringent “Heart of Fletcher” overlay design criteria.
 This design sensitivity fostered a strong positive relationship between The Redmond Company, the Town of Fletcher, and United Federal Credit Union (UFCU) that will endure for years to come.

 United Federal Credit Union projects Redmond has worked on:

 “As the Director of Facilities for a $1.6 billion credit union that has experienced good growth, it was critical to find a company that excelled in real estate analysis, cutting-edge design and branding, consumer purchasing patterns, technology, and construction.
 Specifically, we needed to find a company that would take the time to understand how we operate, while also reviewing our memberships’ needs, opinions and behaviors with the goal of creating great retail spaces and outstanding member experiences.
 We met with many companies, and then selected The Redmond Company as their experience and proven track record of success made them stand out above the rest.